meddelare/meddelare-node-server/README.md

 **Url (optional)**
-Use the `url` parameter to specify the address which you want to retrieve the number of shares for, for example `url=https://meddelare.com`.
+Use the `url` parameter to specify the address which you want to retrieve the number of shares for, for example `https://meddelare.com/`.

+- The value needs to be [URL-encoded](http://en.wikipedia.org/wiki/URL_encoding).
+  - This prevents problems when looking up values for pages with, for example, parameters separated by `&`.
+  - For example `https://meddelare.com/` becomes `https%3A%2F%2Fmeddelare.com%2F` when using javascript: `encodeURIComponent("https://meddelare.com/")`.
+- You can use your domain root, or a more specific url pointing to a specific page.

 If you don't specify a `url` then the server will try to get the referring url's (HTTP `Referer` header) share count.
 This makes it easy to dynamically get the counts for the page currently open in the browser.